cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/KCaoTUE.jpg">

 2. Place the "RICE" folder and "RICE.mod" file in your mod folder.
 This is usually in Documents/Paradox Interactive/Crusader Kings III/mod
+3. If you are subscribed to the Steam version of RICE, you may want to unsubscribe from it for now while playing with the beta, just to make sure it doesn't conflict, as there are reports this will prevent the RICE beta from running.
-3. Make sure RICE is selected in the launcher in your mod playlist.
+4. Make sure RICE is selected in the launcher in your mod playlist.
 That should be it!

 NOTE: **If you are re-installing a mod manually, delete the old version of the mod first before copy and pasting the new one!
 It's a good habit to do to prevent potential issues.**